 TEACHING METHOD Lectures, seminars and laboratory work face to face.
-USE OF INFORMATION AND Use of Information and Communication Technol COMMUNICATION TECHNOLOGIES teaching.
-The lectures content of the course for the internet, in the form of a series of ppt files, v freely download them using a password which is s provided to them at the beginning of the course.
-TEACHING ORGANIZATION Activity Semester workload Lectures (2 conduct hours per week x 13 13 weeks) Final examination (3 conduct hors for 3 Synthetic Organic Chemistry) Hours for private study of the student and 37 preparation of home-works (3 per semester), Total number of hours for the Course 50 hours (total student (25 hours of work-load per ECTS credit) work-load) STUDENT ASSESSEMNT 2.
-Written examination after the end of the se emester - final grade, unless the student participated in the preparation of home-works during the semester.
+USE OF INFORMATION AND COMMUNICATION TECHNOLOGIES Use of Information and Communication Technologies (ICTs) (e.g. powerpoint) in teaching.
+The lectures content of the course for each chapter are uploaded on the internet, in the form of a series of ppt files, where from the students can freely download them using a password which is provided to them at the beginning of the course.
+TEACHING ORGANIZATION Activity Semester workload Lectures (2 conduct hours per week x 13 weeks) 13 Final examination (3 conduct hors for Synthetic Organic Chemistry)3 Hours for private study of the student and 37 preparation of home-works (3 per semester), Total number of hours for the Course 50 hours (total student (25 hours of work-load per ECTS credit) work-load) STUDENT ASSESSEMNT Written examination after the end of the semester - final grade, unless the student participated in the preparation of home-works during the semester.
 In that case, the 20% of the mean mark of the home-works is added to the final examination mark.
 Minimum passing grade: 5.